-‘Avidemux’ can do very little if the input file itself has some issues (corrupted video frames etc) but ‘Avidemux’ is also a bit buggy, so some of the blame goes toward it also.
-In any case, there are few other tools that you can try while trying to fix a sync ‘malfunction’, and ‘MKVToolNix’ is one among them.
+‘Avidemux’ can do very little if the input file itself has some issues (corrupted video frames etc.), but ‘Avidemux’ is also a bit buggy, so some of the blame goes toward it also.
+In any case, there are a few other tools that you can try while trying to fix a sync ‘malfunction’, and ‘MKVToolNix’ is one among them.

 Note: Make sure you have downloaded and installed the latest builds of ‘MKVToolNix’ from here.
 I also recommend that you use VLC because both these utilities are available for multiple operating system platforms, so you can use this ‘guide’ in any of them.